DIGITbrain/digitbrain.github.io/docs/deployment.md

 A deployment in DIGITbrain specifies the infrastructure that a desired DMA Tuple will be deployed across.

+## Pre-requisites

+For most DMA Tuples in DIGITbrain, a common set of Deployments will be suitable.
+Required IDs that describe that common set are available in the documentation that follows below.

+For some workloads with very specific hardware or software requirements, or for those who require direct access to underlying virtual machines, it may be necessary to raise a ticket with the administrator of your CloudBroker Platform.

+Where bring-your-own edges are used, DIGITbrain currently supports the following

+- ARM or x86 Architectures
+- Common Linux Distributions
+- Minimum 1 CPU, 1GB RAM and 5GB free disk space

 ## Metadata describing Deployment

 The [metadata specification](assets/deployment.md) for a DIGITbrain Deployment